 Dwell Beautiful is a blog by Erica, who lives with her husband, two cats and a puppy whilst also nurturing an obsession with all things home and interior design.
 The tagline is ‘Beautiful Solutions For Everyday Living’ and just one look at the homepage shows that it more than lives up to that motto.

 Erica documents her journey to updating her home (Sooter Cottage) and we’re jealous of each and every room.
 She also puts a strong focus on current trends and has plenty of craft ideas that will give your home that unique touch you’ve been craving.
-She also takes part in Link Parties (where blogs gather together brilliant posts from around the blogosphere every week), a list of which can be found here.

 Where to start?
 ‘Think and Make Thursday’ gathers together tonnes of great craft ideas from a huge variety of blogs.